billimek/dotfiles/hosts/k3s-g/README.md

 reboot
 ```

-Now it should be possible to login as the defined non-root user (i.e. `jeff`).
-Be mindful that there is no password set for this user and only ssh-style key logins work. _May want to revisit this decision for situations where an ssh key is not available._
+Now it should be possible to login as the defined non-root user (i.e. `nix`).
+Be mindful that there is no password set for this user and only ssh-style key logins work. _May want to revisit this decision for situations where an ssh key is not available.

 I will then be able to update the nixos-configuration repo in github and just pull/rebuild as needed on the machine.